yashrajbharti/La-Palma-Volcano-Eruption-Tracking-Tool/README.md

 Lastly, the app has an info tab that lists helpful information along with the sources so that one can use this app for research and education purposes.

-## Features
+## App Features

-Allows Visualization of various Tracks such as Historic, Lava Flow, Affected Areas, etc for La Palmas onto the Liquid Galaxy.
+* Allows Visualization of various Tracks such as Historic, Lava Flow, Affected Areas, etc for La Palmas onto the Liquid Galaxy.
 One can also visualize Custom KML by providing start and end dates with the help of calender widget.
 The Map screen UI allows us to Control the LG and send Orbit movements and various other controls.
 The app shows a significant amount of information about the La Palma Volcanic activity in an elegant and user-friendly way.

-Supports 10 Languages: 🇦🇪 Arabic, 🇩🇪 German, 🇺🇸 English, 🇪🇸 Spanish, 🇮🇳 Hindi, 🇯🇵 Japanese, 🇵🇹 Portuguese, 🇷🇺 Russian, 🇦🇱 Albanian, and 🇨🇳 Chinese (Simplified).
+* Supports 10 Languages: 🇦🇪 Arabic, 🇩🇪 German, 🇺🇸 English, 🇪🇸 Spanish, 🇮🇳 Hindi, 🇯🇵 Japanese, 🇵🇹 Portuguese, 🇷🇺 Russian, 🇦🇱 Albanian, and 🇨🇳 Chinese (Simplified).
+* Comes with Day and Night theme switch.
+* One can seemlessly control the Google Earth of the Liquid Galaxy by performing touch interactions on the Google Maps of the VolTrac app.

+## Running the app

+#### Prerequisites

+* 10 inch Android Tablet

+#### Steps:
+* Download and install the app using this [Play Store link](https://play.google.com/store/apps/details?id=lapalma.voltrac).
+Alternatively, you can scan the QR code showcased at top to download and install the app.

-## Guide for Open Source Contributors to add more languages or correct translation in a particular language.
+## Guide for Open Source Contributors

-### To Edit a particular translation
+#### To Edit a particular translation
 * Go to JSON file of that particular language, say hi.json in `assests/i18n folder` for Hindi.
 * Translate only the data in right as in left is the "key" of the key-value pairs.
 * Send a pull request and you're done.

-### To Add a new language
+#### To Add a new language
 * If you want to add a new language, say Greek, first google the Language code of the language (for greek it is el).
 * Go to `assets/i18n` and add a new file, name it el.json.
 * Copy the contents of en.json and paste it there so you don't have to rewrite the keys.